kse8425/clone_momentum/README.md

 # clone_momentum
 clone momentum of nomadcords

-thin is personal project for pratice JS.
+thin is personal project for practice JS.